flavianowilliams/HICOLM3/README.md

 # Installation

-To install just run "as a superuser" the script install.sh in the SRC directory,
+To install just run "as a superuser" the script install.sh,

 ```
 $ sudo ./install.sh
 ```

+After that, HICOLM and auxiliary programs will be installed in the default PATH (/usr/local).

 Notice: gfortran library is necessary to compile the Hicolm program.